CAP History

 CAP Celebrates 30 Years

 CAP celebrates its 30th anniversary with a mayoral proclamation of Cathedral Arts Project Day on January 30.
-The 18th annual Spring for the Arts brings in a record-breaking $800,000+ to support arts education.
+The 18th annual Spring for the Arts brings in more than $800,000+ to support arts education.
 The CAP String Orchestra Trio is awarded 1st prize at the Crescendo International Music Competition and performs at Carnegie Hall.
 CAP acquires Connecting Thru Music, expanding its therapeutic arts programs to include music therapy.
 Thousands of elementary school students attend CAP’s pilot field trip initiative.

 Four kids